Eldoir/RandomTexture/README.md

 The RandomTexture folder is an empty project with only the plugin imported and some examples! :)

-Create a new RandomTexture data file by going into your Assets -> Create -> RandomTexture.
+Create a new RandomTexture data file by going into Assets -> Create -> RandomTexture.

 ![Creating a RandomTexture](Screenshots/Create_RandomTexture.png)